-We consulted with stakeholders on our draft plan and listened and responded to feedback in April and May 2021.
-Given the rapidly changing circumstances of the recovery, we have committed to produce a longer-term strategy document by the end of the year.
-A key next step will be to work closely with our three local authorities and wider partners to ensure all our plans dovetail in the most effective way to deliver the subregional vision for all our places.
+We are publishing this plan in draft ahead of consulted with stakeholders on our draft plan engagement and listened and responded to feedback in April and May 2021.
+Given the rapidly changing circumstances of the recovery, we have committed to produce a longer-term strategy document by the end of financial year 2021/22-A key next step will be to work closely with our three local authorities and wider partners to ensure all our plans dovetail in the most effective way to deliver the subregional vision for all our places.